ArnabBir/apache-pinot-playbook/docs/21-capstone-building-a-rides-platform.md

 ## Suggested Labs and Follow-Through

-[Lab 1: Local Cluster](../labs/lab-01-local-cluster.md) provides the foundation for running the capstone stack locally.
-[Lab 2: Schemas and Tables](../labs/lab-02-schemas-and-tables.md) walks through creating the schemas and tables used in the capstone.
-[Lab 3: Stream Ingestion](../labs/lab-03-stream-ingestion.md) covers streaming data into the realtime tables.
-[Lab 4: Index Tuning and Pruning](../labs/lab-04-index-tuning.md) exercises the index configuration decisions made in the capstone.
-[Lab 5: Upsert and CDC](../labs/lab-05-upsert-cdc.md) explores the upsert semantics used in the `trip_state` table.
-[Lab 6: Multi-Stage Queries](../labs/lab-06-multi stage-queries.md) covers the JOIN and window function queries used in the BI consumer pattern.
-[Lab 7: Time Series and Metrics](../labs/lab-07-time-series.md) demonstrates time-series query patterns applicable to the capstone's monitoring needs.
-[Lab 8: SLO and Incident Drill](../labs/lab-08-slo-incident.md) exercises the operational practices that the capstone depends on in production.
+- **[Lab 1: Local Cluster](../labs/lab-01-local-cluster.md)** provides the foundation for running the capstone stack locally.
+- **[Lab 2: Schemas and Tables](../labs/lab-02-schemas-and-tables.md)** walks through creating the schemas and tables used in the capstone.
+- **[Lab 3: Stream Ingestion](../labs/lab-03-stream-ingestion.md)** covers streaming data into the realtime tables.
+- **[Lab 4: Index Tuning and Pruning](../labs/lab-04-index-tuning.md)** exercises the index configuration decisions made in the capstone.
+- **[Lab 5: Upsert and CDC](../labs/lab-05-upsert-cdc.md)** explores the upsert semantics used in the `trip_state` table.
+- **[Lab 6: Multi-Stage Queries](../labs/lab-06-multi%20stage-queries.md)** covers the JOIN and window function queries used in the BI consumer pattern.
+- **[Lab 7: Time Series and Metrics](../labs/lab-07-time-series.md)** demonstrates time-series query patterns applicable to the capstone's monitoring needs.
+- **[Lab 8: SLO and Incident Drill](../labs/lab-08-slo-incident.md)** exercises the operational practices that the capstone depends on in production.

 ## Repository Artifacts

-This capstone draws on every major artifact in the repository. [`docker-compose.yml`](docker-compose.yml) defines the complete local stack (ZooKeeper, Kafka, Pinot controller, broker, server and the demo API).
-The `schemas/` directory contains the Pinot schema definitions for all three tables.
-The `tables/` directory contains the annotated table configurations for all three tables.
-The `contracts/` directory contains the data contracts (JSON Schema for events, AsyncAPI for stream contracts, OpenAPI for the service API).
-The `sql/` directory contains the SQL query packs that exercise the platform's capabilities. [`app/main.py`](app/main.py) implements the FastAPI analytics service that sits between Pinot and application consumers. `src/pinot_playbook_demo/` contains the Python package with data generators, the Pinot client, the service layer and simulation utilities.
-The `scripts/` directory contains the operational scripts for bootstrapping, data streaming, benchmarking and validation.
-The `labs/` directory contains the hands on lab exercises that reinforce the concepts applied in this capstone.
+- [`docker-compose.yml`](docker-compose.yml) defines the complete local stack including ZooKeeper, Kafka, Pinot controller, broker, server and the demo API.
+- The `schemas/` directory contains the Pinot schema definitions for all three tables.
+- The `tables/` directory contains the annotated table configurations for all three tables.
+- The `contracts/` directory contains the data contracts in JSON Schema for events, AsyncAPI for stream contracts and OpenAPI for the service API.
+- The `sql/` directory contains the SQL query packs that exercise the platform's capabilities.
+- [`app/main.py`](app/main.py) implements the FastAPI analytics service that sits between Pinot and application consumers.
+- `src/pinot_playbook_demo/` contains the Python package with data generators, the Pinot client, the service layer and simulation utilities.
+- The `scripts/` directory contains the operational scripts for bootstrapping, data streaming, benchmarking and validation.
+- The `labs/` directory contains the hands-on lab exercises that reinforce the concepts applied in this capstone.

 ## Further Reading and Resources

-[Apache Pinot Getting Started](https://docs.pinot.apache.org/basics/getting-started) provides the official quickstart guide that complements the capstone's developer loop.
-[Apache Pinot Real-World Use Cases](https://docs.pinot.apache.org/basics/use-cases) describes production use cases that mirror the capstone's architecture patterns.
-[Building Real-Time Analytics with Apache Pinot (YouTube)](https://www.youtube.com/watch?v=T70jnJzS2Ks) walks through building a complete analytics platform from event streams to query serving.
-[Apache Pinot at Scale: Lessons from Production (YouTube)](https://www.youtube.com/watch?v=JV0WxBwJqKE) covers the productionization journey from a development prototype to a production grade deployment.
-[StarTree Blog: Real-Time Analytics Architecture Patterns](https://startree.ai/blog) includes case studies from companies that have built Pinot-centered analytics platforms similar to this capstone.
-[LinkedIn Engineering: Pinot-Powered Analytics](https://engineering.linkedin.com/blog) describes how LinkedIn uses the same architectural patterns (event tables, state tables, dimension tables, contract-driven governance) at massive scale.
+- [Apache Pinot Getting Started](https://docs.pinot.apache.org/basics/getting-started) provides the official quickstart guide that complements the capstone's developer loop.
+- [Apache Pinot Real-World Use Cases](https://docs.pinot.apache.org/basics/use-cases) describes production use cases that mirror the capstone's architecture patterns.
+- [Building Real-Time Analytics with Apache Pinot (YouTube)](https://www.youtube.com/watch?v=T70jnJzS2Ks) walks through building a complete analytics platform from event streams to query serving.
+- [Apache Pinot at Scale: Lessons from Production (YouTube)](https://www.youtube.com/watch?v=JV0WxBwJqKE) covers the productionization journey from a development prototype to a production-grade deployment.
+- [StarTree Blog: Real-Time Analytics Architecture Patterns](https://startree.ai/blog) includes case studies from companies that have built Pinot-centered analytics platforms similar to this capstone.
+- [LinkedIn Engineering: Pinot-Powered Analytics](https://engineering.linkedin.com/blog) describes how LinkedIn uses the same architectural patterns at massive scale.

 *Previous chapter: [20.
 Patterns, Anti-Patterns and Decision Framework](./20-patterns-antipatterns-and-decision-framework.md)